Bruyères-le-Châtel

 Bruyères-le-Châtel (/fr/) is a commune in the Essonne department in Île-de-France in northern France.

 History

 A nunnery was founded at Bruyères-le-Châtel by a noblewoman named Clotilde.
 The charter endowing the monastery is dated to 10 March 673 and is among the oldest original private charters which survive from Merovingian Francia.

+In February 2025, it was announced that the French firm Eclairion would be opening a data center in the commune, occupying an area of 4 hectare, with up to 60 megawatts of capacity.
+One company that would be taking advantage of this data center would be Mistral AI.

 Population

 Inhabitants of Bruyères-le-Châtel are known as Bruyérois in French.